randovania/randovania/docs/GLOSSARY.md

 Represents something that can be collected.
 Gives a quantity of any number of [Items](#item).
 Can also be progressive, giving some item based on which items the player has.
 When starting the [Generator](#generator), a pool of pickups is created based on the [Preset](#preset).

+## Pickup Pool

+The available pool of items that can be placed as pickups during generation, and rules governing how they should be placed.
+Also includes information about [Starting Items](#starting-items).

 ## Pickup Location / Pickup Node